-SOFTWARE – The software team programs autonomous modes, and writes the code in C++ so the robots can be driven by the drive team.
+SOFTWARE – The software team programs autonomous and teleop modes, and writes the code in Java so the robots can perform various tasks either autonomously or while being driven by the human drive team.

 STRATEGY – The strategy team writes the year’s playbook and works with design to create advantageous plays we can use at competitions.